FlineDev/BartyCrouch/README.md

 ```

 The `%d minute(s) ago` key will be taken from Localizable.stringsdict file, not from Localizable.strings, that's why it should be ignored by BartyCrouch.

+## Donation

+BartyCrouch was brought to you by [Cihat Gündüz](https://github.com/Dschee) in his free time.
+If you want to thank me and support the development of this project, please buy me a coffee on [PayPal](https://paypal.me/Dschee).
+In case you also like my other open source contributions and [articles](https://medium.com/@Dschee), please consider motivating me by becoming a patron on [Patreon](https://www.patreon.com/Dschee).

+Thank you very much for any donation, it really helps out a lot! 💯

 ## Migration Guides